 UVA/UVB affect our scalp and hair follicles differently.
 Our scalp is made up of five layers of scale-like epithelial cells.
 When our scalp is exposed to UVB radiation from the sun it can burn a layer or layers of the epidermis, which can cause the scalp to harden which not only temporarily blocks sebum and sweat production, but interrupts your hair from growing.
 In order to heal itself, the shedding and regeneration process goes into over drive.
 This throws off your pH leaving your scalp and hair follicles more susceptible to infections.

-UVA rays penetrate deeper into the dermis layer where your hair follicles system is located.
-Overtime, UVA waves fry the cells in that layer.
+UVA rays penetrate deeper into the dermis layer where your hair follicle system is located.
+Over time, UVA waves fry the cells in that layer.
 So regular exposure to the sun causes your hair follicles to shrink and as your hair follicles shrink, your hair grows out thinner, weaker, and slower.

-Use oils like coconut oil, raspberry oil (showed absorbance in the UVB/UVC range for use as a broad spectrum UV protectant.
-Source: Science Direct) sunflower, safflower, grapeseed oil, etc. or leave in butters (like Shea butter).
+Use oils like coconut oil, raspberry oil (showed absorbance in the UVB/UVC range for use as a broad spectrum UV protectant) sunflower, safflower, grapeseed oil, etc. or leave in butters (like Shea butter).
 My personal oil combination is Righteous Roots Oil.

 Note: Coconut oil is effective for protecting hair from the sun.
 Coconut oil is the only oil found to reduce protein loss for both undamaged/damaged hair.